rfrech/battle-for-midway/docs/index.md

 	> As someone whose favorite subject is history, I have been reading historical based content for most of my adult life.
 I want to be able to experience what I read about from my android device so I may immerse myself in these historical situations.

+## Current Application State

+While the application is in a buildable and runnable state, there is still plenty of work to be done before there is a playable game.
+While the layout contains three bottom navigation buttons with their own screens, they do not currently have a role, and the game logic has not been implemented.

+### Not Functional

+* The game in its current state
+* Buttons without functionality
+* Database returning games

+### Stretch Goals

+* Populating Screens
+* Implementing Game logic
+* Social Media sharing integration with API

+## Build Instructions

+1. Go to the [Battle for Midway](https://github.com/rfrech/battle-for-midway) Project Github

+2. With SSH selected, click on the green Code button and then click on the clipboard icon to copy the link.

+3. Turn on either IntelliJ IDEA or Android Studio and select new project from version control and then paste the copied link into URL field and click Clone.

+4. Once the IDE has finished downloading everything, run the project by clicking the green hammer icon or clicking Build Project in the Build Menu.

+5. Once the IDE has finished building the project, click the green arrow button or click the ‘Run Battle for Midway.app’ button in the Run menu.

 ## Cloud and Device Based Services

 * Using the Create a Notification function Android notification services will notify android users that their "Squadrons are ready" as a call to action